top of page

 1x (2020)

 2015 is the year of Alexander Kristoff, winning the Driedaagse De Panne, the Ronde van Vlaanderen and the Scheldeprijs in 1 week.
-Relive Kristof's powerful masterpiece:
+Relive Kristoff's powerful masterpiece:

 98. Louis TROUSSELIER (FRA) - 2073pts